mizutanilab/BluetoothDials/README.md

 Rubber bumpons on the device back are essential.
 Without these bumpons, the device itself rotates when you rotate knobs.
 We recommend SJ-5312 bumpons of 3M.
 <IMG alt=overall src="pics/rubberBumpons.png"><BR>

 We use connector cables to wire rotary encoders.
 This is because the encoders often go wrong when we use the device on a daily basis.
+Wiring with connector cables makes it easy to replace rotary encoders.
 There would be other workarounds but this seems easiest and cheapest.
 <IMG alt=inside src="pics/inside200530.png"><BR>

 ## Variations